Bloaiza1313/Audio_Book_from_PDF/README.md

-# Audio_Book_from_PDF
 Converts any PDF file into an audio book you can listen to.
+Language: Python.
+Library: tkinter, PyPDF2, pyttsx3.